MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 Availability Database Backup Status and Availability Database Log Backup Status monitors are configured with the rollup policy "Best state of any member" and have the critical alerts on the respective rollup by default to display the complete status of the database in the availability group.

-Availability Database is the entity of one database that may be hosted on many replicas, based on this, only the "Availability Database Backup Status (rollup)" has the alerting, to check the whole availability database status against displaying database status on each replicas:
+Availability Database is the entity of one database that may be hosted on many replicas, based on this, only the "Availability Database Backup Status (rollup)" has the alerting, to check the whole availability database status against displaying database status on each replica:

 ![Screenshot of Availability Database backup rollup alert.](./media/sql-server-management-pack/availability-database-backup-rollup-alert.png)